 —----------------------------------------------------------------------------------------------------------------------

 Tropical biomes are the most biodiverse on Earth.
-Biodiversity is the variability among all living organisms including genetic, phylogenetic, taxonomic and functional diversity within species, between species, and of ecosystems.
-Biodiversity arises from the richness of interactions between plants and animals, rooted in mutual dependence.
-It is widely believed that tropical forests host more than half of Earth’s biodiversity encompassing only about one-fifth of terrestrial area (Lewis et al. 2015, Barlow et al. 2018, Dinerstein et al. 2017, Pillay et al. 2022), even though many areas and species in tropical biomes remain unexplored and unidentified.
-Additionally, there is a large knowledge gap in characterization by functional traits (Jetz et al. 2016).
-Inter-species trait variation and the diversity of functions that each organism, species, ecosystem possesses is vital to access and create resources for life to persist.
+Biodiversity is the variability among all living organisms including taxonomic, phylogenetic, functional, and genetic diversity within species, between species, and of ecosystems.
+ITropical forests are home to more than half of Earth’s described species diversity, (Lewis et al. 2015, Barlow et al. 2018, Dinerstein et al. 2017, Pillay et al. 2022; Gatti et al. 2022), even though they encompass only about one-fifth of terrestrial area and even though many tropical species remain undocumented.
+The high total number of species found in tropical forests (high gamma diversity) reflects both extraordinarily high numbers of species within sites (alpha diversity) as well as high turnover of species among sites (beta diversity).
+The divergent evolutionary histories of different tropical continents has resulted in very different species assemblages and phylogenetic composition (Slik et al. 2018).
+The high taxonomic and phylogenetic diversity of tropical forests is accompanied by high functional diversity, with species displaying a wide range of life history strategies, functional traits, and environmental responses.
+However, there is a large knowledge gap in characterization by functional traits (Jetz et al. 2016).

+Tropical biodiversity is critically important to the functioning of tropical ecosystems and their feedbacks to the earth system.
+Functional variation and the diversity of functions that each organism, species, ecosystem possesses is vital to access and create resources for life to persist.
 As the primary producers, plants provide food and habitat, while animals contribute to essential services such as pollination, seed dispersal and nutrient cycling.
 Biodiversity in tropical forest landscapes underpins the productivity, function, and resilience of tropical social-ecological systems.
 Variation in tropical diversity regulates the flow of critical biogeochemical and hydrological cycles including those of carbon, water and energy.

 Tropical forests store the largest amounts of aboveground carbon globally, as tropical trees absorb carbon from the atmosphere to build large, long-lasting or slow-decaying structures such as tree bark or root systems.
 A forest's potential for carbon sequestration is highly linked to its biological and functional diversity.
-Experimental studies have found that more diverse assemblage of plants are more productive and hold higher carbon stocks, albeit there are few such studies in tropical forests.
+Experimental studies have found that more diverse assemblages of plants are more productive and hold higher carbon stocks, albeit there are few such studies in tropical forests.
 Many findings on relationships between biodiversity and ecosystem productivity and biomass so far stem from grassland biodiversity experiments that have been established since the 1990s and consistently show positive effects of plant species richness on ecosystem productivity and stability (e.g. Jochum et al. 2020; Tilman, Isbell, and Cowles 2014; Craven et al. 2018).
 Extending results beyond grasslands at local scale, Liang et al. (2016) report generally positive saturating relationships between species richness and forest productivity based on an analyses of spatial variation of a global collection of field sites, but with very limited coverage in tropical forests and limited understanding of mechanisms within and between sites.
 There are several possible mechanisms for this phenomenon that need to be tested outside of experimental set-ups.
 Species with diverse traits and resource requirements may exhibit niche complementarity, more completely utilizing available resources under a wider array of environmental conditions (Williams et al. 2017).
-In parallel, more diverse species assemblages are more likely to contain the most productive species, which can increase overall functioning through selection (Hooper et al. 2005).
+In parallel, more diverse species assemblages are more likely to contain the most productive species, which can increase overall functioning through selection (Hooper et al. 2005) (sampling effect).
 Larger species pools are also more likely to include plastic and adaptive species increasing resilience, also known as ecological insurance effect (Silva Pedro, Rammer, and Seidl 2017).